 Disobedience to God’s laws will be punished.
 Chapter 6 covers the account of Israel defeating Jericho.
 God told them that all of the plunder from Jericho was to be given to God.
 Achan disobeyed God and kept some things for himself and hid them.
 As a result Israel was defeated in next battle they fought.
 God exposed Achan’s sin and he and his family were stoned to death.
 We must remember that God is constantly watching over us, to protect us and to keep us close to Him.
 When we sin, He will expose our sin and deal with it.
 Sometimes we may be the only one who suffers for our sin, but on occasions others may suffer too, just as Israel and Achan’s family suffered.
 God will not ignore the sins of His people.

 Throughout the book of Joshua God did some amazing things for His people.
 He is our God too, and is still able to do amazing things for us.

 6. We have to obey God

-Near the end of his life Joshua reminds the people of Israel of all that God had done for them and warns them to continue to obey God, not to follow the example of the nations around them, or compromise their worship of God in any way because if they did they would begin to fall away from God and they would be punished and God would bring many disasters upon them.
+Near the end of his life, Joshua reminds the people of Israel of all that God has done for them and warns them to continue to obey God, not to follow the example of the nations around them, or compromise their worship of God in any way.
+If they did, they would begin to fall away from God and they would be punished and God would bring many disasters upon them.
 This is exactly what happened.
 As Christians we must obey all that God has said in His word.
-The result of Israel’s faithlessness is proof that God fulfils His threats to punish, but also when Israel was faithful God fulfilled His promises to bless.
+The result of Israel’s faithlessness is proof that God fulfills His threats to punish.
+But also, when Israel was faithful, God fulfilled His promises to bless.
 The Lord desires to bless His people when they live in obedience to him.

 How does this Bible passage speak to you?
 Please share your thoughts below!